 The bikini area is sensitive and is often exposed during the hot, sunny summer months.
 We would never deprive you of wearing that super-cute (and super-tiny) bikini, so make sure you don’t neglect your bikini line when slathering on that SPF.
 Try a fragrance-free sunscreen that won’t irritate the region, like La Roche-Posay Anthelios 45 Body.

-Not only is sunscreen important to prevent sunburn and damage, but overexposure can also cause the area to darken over time.
-Be sure to reapply your SPF when having fun in the sun to prevent this!
-Other contributing factors such as sweat, chafing, shaving, and even some types of clothing can also cause darkening — waxing and moisturizing the area with natural olive oil can help reduce dark lines and prevent irritation.
-Scheduling a visit with your dermatologist is also recommended for treatment if the discoloration persists.
+Not only is sunscreen important to prevent sunburn and damage, but overexposure to the sun can also cause the area to darken over time.
+Be sure to reapply your SPF to prevent this.
+Other contributing factors such as sweat, chafing, shaving and even some types of clothing can also cause darkening — waxing and moisturizing the area with natural olive oil can help reduce dark lines and prevent irritation.
+Schedule a visit with your dermatologist for treatment if the discoloration persists.